grammyjs/website/site/docs/hosting/vps.md

 replacing `<ip-address>` with the IP address of your server, which you can find on the server management page.

-:::tip Separate User for Each Application
+::: tip Separate User for Each Application
 In this guide, all actions with the server will be performed as the root user.
 This is done on purpose to simplify the material.
 However, in reality, the root user should only be responsible for general services (web server, database, etc.), and applications should be run by individual non-root users.